Gimel: Significance

 In gematria, gimel represents the number three.

 It is written like a vav with a yud as a "foot", and is traditionally believed to resemble a person in motion; symbolically, a rich man running after a poor man to give him charity.
-In the Hebrew alphabet gimel directly precedes dalet, which signifies a poor or lowly man, from the Hebrew word dal (b.
+In the Hebrew alphabet gimel directly precedes dalet, which signifies a poor or lowly man, given its similarity to the Hebrew word dal (b.
 Shabbat, 104a).

-The word gimel is related to gemul, which means 'justified repayment', or the giving of reward and punishment.

 Gimel is also one of the seven letters which receive special crowns (called tagin) when written in a Sefer Torah.
 See shin, ayin, teth, nun, zayin, and tsadi.

 The letter gimel is the electoral symbol for the United Torah Judaism party, and the party is often nicknamed Gimmel.

 In Modern Hebrew, the frequency of usage of gimel, out of all the letters, is 1.26%.